BZoennchen/supercollider-book/_sources/chapters/supercollider/sugens/1-amplitude.md

 For an increasing and decaying signal we could compute each local maxima and minima, take the absolute value and interpolate in between.
 That is basically what [Amplitude](https://doc.sccode.org/Classes/Amplitude.html) does.
-It computes the perceive loudness, i.e., local amplitude of a signal!
+It computes the perceived loudness, i.e., local amplitude of a signal!

 The following code generates another plot, that shows the difference.